client9/libinjection/misc/doc-sqli-python.md

 known-sql tokens and known SQLi fingerprints.
 Using the callback functionality, you are able to replace and change this list.

-The main use-case is to rapidly update the SQL token and SQLi fingerprint list without having the end-user do a full libinjection upgrade.
+This allows an application to distribute a new SQL token and SQLi fingerprint list without the end-user doing a full libinjection upgrade.

 Unfortunately, by using the callbacks, the performance drops by over 50%.
-However it may be useful in some situations.
+Still, it may be useful in some situations.

 The current unit-test driver uses this callback, and it's maybe easiest explaining it with code.

-First a small program `json2python.py` coverts the raw JSON file containing all the data the C program uses into python.
-To use it
+A small program `json2python.py` converts the raw JSON file containing all the data the C program uses into python.
+To use it:

 ```
 cd libinjection/python